← Back to 史記

 便 使使 使 使 使 使

 Initially, when the Duke of Pei led troops passing through Chenliu, Li Sheng followed to the army gate and ascended to announce: 'I, the humble commoner Li Yiji from Gaoyang, have secretly heard that the Duke of Pei is exposed to the elements, leading troops to assist Chu in attacking the unrighteous.
-I respectfully toil for the followers and wish to obtain an audience, to orally plan matters convenient for all under heaven.'
+I respectfully labor on behalf of your followers and wish to obtain an audience, to discuss plans useful to the realm.'
 The envoy entered and announced.
 The Duke of Pei was just bathing and asked the envoy: 'What kind of person is he?'
 The envoy replied: 'In appearance he resembles a great scholar, wearing scholar's clothes with a hat pinned to the side.'
-The Duke of Pei said: 'Thank him for me and say that I am just occupied with affairs of all under heaven and have no leisure to see scholar types.'
+The Duke of Pei said: 'Thank him for me and say that I am just occupied with affairs of the realm and have no leisure to see scholar types.'
 The envoy exited and thanked him, saying: 'The Duke of Pei respectfully thanks you, Sir.
-He is just occupied with affairs of all under heaven and has no leisure to see scholar types.'
+He is just occupied with affairs of the realm and has no leisure to see scholar types.'
 Li Sheng glared with angry eyes, pressed his sword, and berated the envoy: 'Go!
-Go back in and tell the Duke of Pei that I am a wine companion from Gaoyang, not a scholar type.'
-The envoy, frightened, dropped the announcement tablet, kneeled to pick it up, ran back, and re-entered to report: 'The guest is a heroic man of all under heaven.
+Go back in and tell the Lord of Pei: I am a wine-drinker from Gaoyang, not a scholar.'
+The envoy, frightened, dropped the announcement tablet, kneeled to pick it up, ran back, and re-entered to report: 'The guest is one of the realm's heroic men.
 He berated me, and I was so frightened that I dropped the announcement tablet.
 He said 'Go!
-Go back in and tell him that I am a wine companion from Gaoyang.'
+Go back in and tell him: I am a wine-drinker from Gaoyang.'
 The Duke of Pei hastily wiped his feet, leaned on his spear, and said: 'Invite the guest to enter!'

 22

 Li Sheng entered and bowed to the Duke of Pei, saying: 'Your Excellency suffers greatly, with exposed clothes and bared hat, leading troops to assist Chu in attacking the unrighteous.
-Why do you not rejoice in yourself?'
-I wished to be seen because of affairs, yet you said 'I am just occupied with affairs of all under heaven and have no leisure to see scholar types.'
-Now Your Excellency desires to raise the great affairs of all under heaven and complete the great merits of all under heaven, yet you judge superficially with your eyes and fear losing the able scholars of all under heaven.'
-Moreover, I measure that Your Excellency's wisdom does not equal mine, and your courage moreover does not equal mine.'
-If you desire to complete the affairs of all under heaven without seeing me, I secretly consider it a loss for Your Excellency.'
+Why do you not rejoice in yourself?
+I wished to be seen because of affairs, yet you said, 'I am just occupied with affairs of the realm and have no leisure to see scholar types.
+Now Your Excellency desires to raise the realm's great enterprise and complete the realm's great achievements, yet you judge superficially with your eyes and risk losing the ablest scholars in the world.
+Moreover, I judge that Your Excellency's wisdom does not equal mine, and your courage does not equal mine either.
+If you desire to complete the affairs of the realm without seeing me, I privately consider it a loss for Your Excellency.'
 The Duke of Pei apologized and said: 'Formerly I heard of your appearance, Sir; now I see your intent.'
 He invited Li Yiji to sit down and asked him how to win the empire.
 Li Sheng said: 'Your Excellency desires to complete great merit.
-Nothing equals stopping at Chenliu.'
-Chenliu is the strategic point of all under heaven, the place where troops assemble.
-It has accumulated grain of several tens of millions of shi, and its city defenses are very firm.'
+Nothing equals stopping at Chenliu.
+Chenliu is the realm's strategic point, the place where troops assemble.
+It has accumulated grain of several tens of millions of shi, and its city defenses are very firm.
 I have long been on good terms with the magistrate there.
 Allow me to go and persuade him on your behalf.
-If he will not listen to me, I ask your leave to kill him and take Chenliu.
-Your Excellency can lead Chenliu's multitudes, occupy Chenliu's city, eat its accumulated grain, and recruit following troops from all under heaven;' Once the following troops are formed, Your Excellency can traverse all under heaven, and none will be able to harm you.'
+If he does not listen to me, I ask your leave to kill him and take Chenliu.
+Your Excellency can lead Chenliu's multitudes, occupy Chenliu's city, eat its accumulated grain, and recruit allied troops from all quarters; Once the allied troops are formed, Your Excellency can traverse the realm, and none will be able to harm you.'
 The Duke of Pei said: 'I respectfully hear your command.'

 23